ataraxao/drex/Introduction.md

 *Not legal advice.
 This explains design intent: reduce the number of things a court could plausibly adjudicate.*

-### 0) “Nothing is owed” (the CWA is an anti-contract)
+### 0) “Nothing is owed” (the CWA is governance-only)
 At its core, the CWA is engineered to be the opposite of a traditional relationship contract:

 - **Nothing is obligated.** Party A is not obligated to fund.
 Party B is not obligated to perform, behave, cohabit, or provide anything.
 - **Nothing is owed.** There are no arrears, no “promised payments,” and no claim on anything outside the ring-fenced Vehicle Account.
-- Therefore, in the default state, there is **nothing to litigate** because there is no enforceable performance duty and no debt-like obligation.
+- Therefore, in the default state, there is nothing to litigate: there is no debt, no arrears, no claim outside the ring-fenced pool—only an event-driven distribution path if capital exists.

 If a dispute exists at all, it collapses to a narrow technical question: